 - Cluster three small arrangements on a console for impact.

-- Use a tall, narrow vase in an entryway for drama.
+- Use a tall, narrow vase in an entryway for a little drama.

-- Sprinkle in silver brunia or dusty miller for that icy vibe.
+- Tuck in silver brunia or dusty miller for that icy vibe.

 Set a winter table that feels elegant but not stiff.
 Think white stoneware plates, purple linen napkins, and a runner in soft gray-lavender.
-Add candlelight and suddenly dinner feels like an event (even if it’s soup night).
+Add candlelight and suddenly dinner feels like an event, even if it is soup night.
+I remember walking into a friend's place set up like this and forgetting it was sleeting outside.

 How To Style It